 LLMs prefer exact or near-exact question matches.
 Add short Q&A blocks and label them clearly.
 Example:

-A: GEO (Generative Engine Optimization) is the practice of optimizing content and metadata so LLMs can find and cite it accurately.
+A: GEO (Generative Engine Optimization) is the practice of structuring content and metadata so LLMs can find, extract, and cite it accurately.

 Topical authority means grouping many related, high-quality posts under a subject and linking them together.
 Use case examples: